 Our goal each day is to eat five fruit and vegetables.
-It usually isn’t too difficult, but some days we are better than others.
-This Carrot-Berry Lunchbox Applesauce Recipe however is a super easy way to get three full servings of fruits and veggies, without complaint!
+It usually isn’t too hard, but some days we do better than others.
+This Carrot-Berry Lunchbox Applesauce Recipe is a super easy way to get three full servings of fruits and veggies, without complaint!

 Mixing veggies into applesauce is something that the food industry has caught on to, and with great success.
 Slurping applesauce out of the disposable pouches has turned into multiple product lines with a variety of different fruit, and now VEGGIES!
 I actually love seeing these products.
 The majority of companies I’ve seen don’t add any sugar to the product, so we totally approve.

 However, with every good product that catches on with the younger kids, we like to make our own.
-So, here is our
+So, here is ours!

-Placed all in a small saucepan and cooked on medium-low heat for about 20 minutes.
-Until our carrots were soft to the touch.
+Place all ingredients in a small saucepan and cooked on medium-low heat for about 20 minutes.
+The carrots should be soft.

 Then, we removed the cooked fruit and blended it up.
 I used a food processor, but a blender will do.